angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 ```

 > **Observations:**
 >
-> This time you directly reach the WordPress public interfce.
-It means your configuration survice to the restart.
-This is because the MySQL data are stored on a persistant volume.
+> This time you directly reach the WordPress public interface.
+It means your configuration survive to restart.
+This is because the MySQL data are stored on a persistent volume.

 ## Let's delete the pod